-- xiii) Transition planning must be conducted starting with the first treatment plan and addressed throughout treatment to support the Child's permanency plan and post-discharge mental health needs. - (5) Children's Mental Health Crisis Response Services [Minnesota Statutes, §256B.0944 and upon federal approval and notice by the STATE, Minnesota Statutes, §256B.0947]; - (6) Clinical Care Consultation from a treating mental health professional to other providers or educators who are working with the same Child to inform, inquire and instruct regarding the Child's symptoms, strategies for effective engagement, care and intervention, treatment expectations across service settings; and to direct and coordinate clinical service components provided to the Child and family [Minnesota Statutes, §256B.0625, subd.
-62]; - (7) Family Psychoeducation Services provided by a mental health professional or a clinical trainee who determines it medically necessary to involve family members in the Child's care to explain, educate, and support the Child and family in understanding a Child's symptoms of mental illness, the impact on the Child's development, and needed components of treatment and skill development to prevent relapse and the acquisition of comorbid disorders, and achieve optimal mental health and long-term resilience [Minnesota Statutes, §256B.0625, subd.
-61]; - (8) Certified Family Peer Specialists provide nonclinical family peer support, building on the strengths of families and helping them achieve desired outcomes, collaborate with others providing care or support to the family, provide advocacy, promote the individual family culture in the treatment milieu, link parents to other parents in the community, offer support and encouragement, assist parents in developing coping mechanisms and problem-solving skills, promote resiliency, self-advocacy, development of natural supports, and maintenance of skills learned in other support services, establish and provide peer led parent support groups, and increase the Child's ability to function better within the Child's home, school and community by educating parents on community resources, assisting with problem-solving, educating parents on mental illness, and provide support for mobile mental health crisis intervention [Minnesota Statutes §256B.0615]; - (9) Assertive Community Treatment for Youth provides intensive nonresidential rehabilitative mental health services by a multidisciplinary staff using a team approach consistent with assertive community treatment adapted for Children ages through and including sixteen (16) to twenty (20), with a serious mental illness or co-occurring mental illness and substance abuse addiction that requires services to prevent admission to an inpatient psychiatric hospital or placement in a residential treatment facility or who require intensive services to step down from inpatient or residential care to community-based care.
-[Minnesota Statutes §256B.0947]
+- (7) Family Psychoeducation Services provided by a mental health professional or a clinical trainee who determines it medically necessary to involve family members in the Child's care to explain, educate, and support the Child and family in understanding a Child's symptoms of mental illness, the impact on the Child's development, and needed components of treatment and skill development to prevent relapse and the acquisition of comorbid disorders, and achieve optimal mental health and long-term resilience [Minnesota Statutes, §256B.0671, subd.
+5]; - (8) Certified Family Peer Specialists provide nonclinical family peer support, building on the strengths of families and helping them achieve desired outcomes, collaborate with others providing care or support to the family, provide advocacy, promote the individual family culture in the treatment milieu, link parents to other parents in the community, offer support and encouragement, assist parents in developing coping mechanisms and problem-solving skills, promote resiliency, self-advocacy, development of natural supports, and maintenance of skills learned in other support services, establish and provide peer led parent support groups, and increase the Child's ability to function better within the Child's home, school and community by educating parents on community resources, assisting with problem-solving, educating parents on mental illness, and provide support for mobile mental health crisis intervention [Minnesota Statutes, §256B.0616]; - (9) Assertive Community Treatment for Youth / Intensive Rehabilitative Mental Health Services (IRMHS) provides intensive nonresidential rehabilitative mental health services by a multidisciplinary staff using a team approach consistent with assertive community treatment adapted for Enrollees eight (8) years of age or older and under twenty-one (21) years of age, with a serious mental illness or co-occurring mental illness and substance abuse addiction that requires services to prevent admission to an inpatient psychiatric hospital or placement in a residential treatment facility or who require intensive services to step down from inpatient or residential care to community-based care.
+[Minnesota Statutes, §256B.0947]

-Payment for these services must be based on one daily encounter rate per provider inclusive of the rehabilitative services, supports, ancillary activities, and crisis response services in section 6.1.34(5) above.
+Payment for these services must be based on one daily encounter rate per provider inclusive of the rehabilitative services, supports, ancillary activities, and crisis response services in section 6.1.38(5) above.